opf/openproject/docs/system-admin-guide/users-permissions/roles-permissions/README.md

 ### File storages permissions

-File storages permissions include the following:
+Permissions related to the external file storages are part of the *Projects* and *Work packages and Gantt charts*:

 ![Files storages permissions in OpenProject](openproject_user_guide_file_storages_permissions.png)